canonical/ght/README.md

     - Only job posts with UNIQUE names will be displayed.
 For example, if there is two job post with name "Job Post - 1" in the "Canonical" board only one of them will be displayed.

 - **Selecting regions**: A job posts will be deleted if it's locatin value is one of the entered regions' cities.
 Mutliple regions can be selected.
-    - To add new regions please create [an issue](https://github.com/canonical/greenhouse-automations/issues/new).
+    - To add new regions or add cities to an existing region please create [an issue](https://github.com/canonical/greenhouse-automations/issues/new).
     - To select a region use space, to confirm the selections use enter key.

 **job-id**: This argument is the ID of a job whose job posts will be deleted.
 It's a mandatory argument if the interactive mode is not activated.
 Only one job can be entered.